Ovikx/expo-ink/README.md

 # DISCLAIMER: This is still in development!

-For any SQLite features not supported by this package, use the `database` property of `ExpoORM` to access `expo-sqlite` directly.
+For any SQLite features not supported by this package, use the `database` property of `ExpoSQLiteORM` to access `expo-sqlite` directly.

 # expo-ink